GoCD Developer Documentation

 For Windows Users

-The easiest way to get the additional packages is by using Chocolatey
+The easiest way to get the additional packages is by using Scoop

 3.2: Running Java/Server tests from the command line